CLKo1/colourdetect-maxmsp/README.md

 * Inside the bpatcher is an "i" icon.
 Click that to read more details on how the bpatcher works.
 * Most important thing to remember is you have to sample the colours before you start using the bpatcher for version 1.
 This is not necessary in V2.

-If you experience any issues or have any questions, let me know: www.chantelleko.com
+If you experience any issues or have any questions, please let me know: www.chantelleko.com